Philadelphia Public Art @philart.net

 * small group of people standing, fire

-* In front of the fire station on the East side of Broad, South of Bainbridge.
+* In front of Engine Company 1.
+East side of Broad, South of Bainbridge.

 Horses Drawing Fire Engine